jhu-dvrk/sawIntuitiveResearchKit/share/README.md

 with the proper CAD models.
 All shared console configuration files are in `console`.

-## ROS IO

-These files can be used to configure the `dvrk_robot`/`dvrk_console_json` ROS application to publish the IO data of one or more arms.
-See the `dvrk-ros`/`dvrk_robot` package.

 ## sawSocketStreamer and sawOpenIGTLink

 Some examples of configuration files and instructions for *sawSocketStreamer* (streaming out dVRK data over UDP in JSON format) and *sawOpenIGTLink* (*cisst/SAW* bridge for OpenIGTLink/igtl) can be find in the directory `socket-streamer` and `igtl`.
 These can be used as middleware between the dVRK console and user applications.

 ## Obsolete files